marecl/MULoader/README.md

 |  GND  |  GND  |
 |  3V3  |  3V3  |

 Reset circuit like this allowed to slim code a bit and as far as I see causes no problems so...
 It's working?
+I added an LED on A1 to watch if flash is being updated.
+Test code lights up LED on A0.

 ### Software
 1. Compile whatever you want for Arduino
 2. Convert compiled code to C array
 3. Add this array to Writer source and upload to Arduino
 4. Scan tag and pray it transferred correctly (because there is no verification)
+5. Copy platform.local.txt to arduino/hardware/avr/[version] (remember to use it only with Reader)
-5. Upload MULoaderReader to target
+6. Upload MULoaderReader to target
-6. Scan tag and watch stuff appearing in Serial Monitor
+7. Scan tag and watch stuff appearing in Serial Monitor

 Remember to uncomment define at the beginning of Reader code, otherwise you won't see anything :)

 ### What works
 * Uploading to tag (one)
 * Reading from tag
-* I know how to use SPM
+* Updating flash

 ### What doesn't work
 * Serial upload to tag (because I didn't implement it yet)
-* Bootloading uC with MULoaderReader (too big and stuff)
 * Programming tags in parts of 736 bytes
+* Bootloader timeout